 - Being exposed to other views can develop critical thinking skills and help you delve into the Bible and theology on a deeper level.
-It can enrich you spiritually, as you incorporate the strengthens of various groups into your Christian life.
+It can enrich you spiritually, as you incorporate the strengths of various groups into your Christian life.

 - However, it can also lead to the chameleon couple I describe above, who haphazardly changed their views multiple times.
 It can lead to confusion, rather than clarity.
 Some people don’t really know what they believe, are easily influenced, and end up in a confusing mess.

 Perhaps the underlying issue is a lack of attention to the LIFE OF THE MIND among Christians.
 There is an associated lack of discernment.

 Theology 101: Churches should teach on logical and rhetorical fallacies, sound research methods, and identifying bad evidence and arguments. – @Svigel